PrescientSystems/CompleteExample/README.md

 # Overview

 Hello!
 We would like you to build .NET API endpoints that perform actions on a SQL database.
 If you encounter any issues while working through this challenge, please be sure to share them with us or how you worked around them.
+While we are interested in a working example it is not required to finish the complete exercise.
+It is important to be able to present your example solution showing how you came up with your solution, good Object Oriented coding practices and a strong working knowledge of .Net.

 ## Software Requirements